What can heat stress lead to?

 Following the risk assessment, the employer should implement control measures to reduce the risks and a system to evaluate heat stress (load) on workers.

-The UK Health and Safety Executive has produced guidance on Heat Stress Risk Assessment
+The UK Health and Safety Executive has produced a heat stress risk assessment resource

 The risk assessment should address the nature of the work as well as:

 - high heat and humidity,

 - direct sunlight,